Glowforge

 Important

-• You will need to have your design saved to a flash drive.
+• You will need to have your design saved to a flash drive or accessible from an online source.

 • Glowforge can print JPG, PNG, SVG and PDFs.